pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 I faced numerous challenges while working on this project.
 I had a lot of trouble soldering the pieces together properly.
 When I was soldering the wires of the vibration motor, I accidentally created a short between them.
 I figured this out after using a multimeter by measuring the resistance between the two joints.
 So, I learned how to desolder the short using the desoldering pump.
-Eventually, I figured out that my soldering iron wasn't working well, so I switched to a new one, which made soldering much more easy and neat.
+Eventually, I figured out that my soldering iron wasn't working well, so I switched to a new one, which made soldering much easier and neater.
 As someone who has no experience in working with hardware, I found this project a little confusing at first, but I ended up learning a lot by the time I was finished.
 ## Next Steps
 &nbsp;
 &nbsp;